Who is affected?

 Who is “responsible”, for complying with the General Data Protection Regulation (GDPR) within your organisation?

 Whether you are a small business, charity, school or other organisation, you have a responsibility to train all your staff in data protection and the GDPR.
-Let us help you ready your organisation by subscribing to our be.privacy and be.GDPR products.
+Let us help you ready your organisation by subscribing to our be.GDPR product.

 Do you know if the General Data Protection Regulation (GDPR) comes into effect instantly?
 What happens if someone is breached early in May 18, are they fined under Data Protection Act (DPA) or GDPR when it eventually is brought to light?

 The regulation is live now; It will be enforced after 25th May 2018.
 Preparing for the GDPR regulation now, will help you understand what you need to do in case of a breach be.Infoready.
-Subscribe to the be.privacy and be.GDPR products.
+Subscribe to the be.GDPR product.

 How long can I keep my client information?